Highland Community Waste Partnership Skip to main content

 80% of Scotland's carbon footprint comes from the things that we make, buy, use and throw away, often after one use.

-If we're going to address the climate emergency, we have to change the way that we consume and move towards a more circular economy, where we both use and waste less.
+In order to address the climate emergency, we need to change the way that we consume and move towards a more circular economy, where we both use and waste less.

-Everyone has a part to play, and every little counts.
-Join us!
+Everyone has a part to play, and every little counts!

-This means using things better, for longer, reducing the impact of waste on our communities and working together to make the most of what we’ve got.
+This means using things better, for longer, reducing the impact of waste on our places and working together to make the most of what we’ve got.

-This will help cut costs, grow local, grassroots initiatives and transform the way we live to reduce our environmental impact.
+The results are far-reaching - cutting costs, growing local initiatives and transforming the way we live to reduce our environmental impact.

 Learn more